• Skip to main content

 Why Should You Make Homemade Pasta?

-I am a big fan of knowing every single ingredient that goes into a food.
+I am a big fan of knowing every single ingredient that goes into the food I eat.
 When you buy pasta from the grocery store, it often contains added ingredients to help preserve the pasta.
 You also don’t know how it is handled in the factory.
-Making pasta at home give you the control over exactly WHAT goes into the dough.
-It also tastes WAY better than the boxed stuff, and absorbs sauces better.
+Making pasta at home gives you control over exactly WHAT goes into the dough.
+It also tastes WAY better than the boxed stuff and absorbs sauces better.

 As a society, we are so disassociated from where our food comes from, and how it is made.
 Sometimes it is nice to spend a little time making the stuff that we eat so often from scratch.
 It gives us a new perspective on eating, and I find this knowledge to be comforting.